Quarkyonic matter and hadron-quark crossover from an ultracold atom perspective: Introduction

 However, the microscopic origin of the peaked speed of sound has been elusive.
 In this context, a quarkyonic matter picture~\cite{McLerran:2007qj}, in which baryon and quark degrees of freedom coexist in the high-density regime with the large-$N_{\rm c}$ limit, gives a possible explanation of the hadron-quark crossover.
 In Ref.~\cite{PhysRevLett.122.122701}, the hadron-quark crossover EOS was formulated as a quarkyonic matter EOS with residual baryonic correlations near the quark Fermi surface.
 Although physical parameters are introduced phenomenologically, the resulting EOS describes the peaked speed of sound in the crossover regime.
 This quarkyonic matter model has been sophisticated microscopically in Ref.~\cite{PhysRevLett.132.112701} by exploiting an explicit quark-hadron duality.
 Although direct evidence for these states is still lacking, it is a promising research direction to explore the microscopic nature of the quarkyonic hadron-quark crossover from different points of view.

 To this end, it is useful to consider another crossover phenomenon established experimentally.
 In an ultracold Fermi gas, by tuning the attractive interaction via the Fano-Feshbach resonance~\cite{RevModPhys.82.1225}, one can realize a crossover from the Bose-Einstein condensate (BEC) of tightly bound molecules to the weakly-interacting Bardeen-Cooper-Schriffer (BCS) Fermi superfluidity~\cite{zwerger2011bcs,strinati2018bcs,OHASHI2020103739}.
-The BEC-BCS crossover has also been realized in superconducting materials by tuning the carrier density~\cite{kasahara2014field,nakagawa2021gate,PhysRevX.12.011016}.
-The recent lattice simulation of dense two-color quantum chromodynamics (QC$_2$D) indicates the density-induced BEC-BCS crossover, exhibiting the peaked speed of sound~\cite{iida2022velocity,iida2024two}.
+The BEC-BCS crossover has also been realized in superconducting materials by tuning the carrier density~\cite{kasahara2014field,nakagawa2021gate,PhysRevX.12.011016} (see also theoretical studies of the density-induced BEC-BCS crossover~\cite{PhysRevB.60.12410,shi2022density,PhysRevA.106.043308,sakakibara2023finite}).
+The neutron-proton pairing in nuclear matter can also be regarded as another example of the density-induced BEC-BCS crossover~\cite{PhysRevC.79.034304,PhysRevC.81.034007,PhysRevC.82.024911,PhysRevC.90.065804,tajima2019superfluid}.
+Moreover, the recent lattice simulation of dense two-color quantum chromodynamics (QC$_2$D) indicates the density-induced BEC-BCS crossover, exhibiting the peaked speed of sound~\cite{iida2022velocity,iida2024two}.
 Accordingly, the diquark BEC-BCS crossover and EOS in dense QC$_2$D matter have been investigated within the mean-field theory~\cite{PhysRevD.105.076001,PhysRevD.109.076006,PhysRevD.111.094006}.

 A crucial difference between two- and three-color systems is the quantum statistics of baryons.
 While the mean-field approach can describe the BEC-BCS crossover associated with bosonic baryons, it is difficult to describe the formation of fermionic baryons and their density-induced crossover in the mean-field approach.
 In such a case, fluctuation effects play a crucial role as in the case of the BEC-BCS crossover above the critical temperature where the mean-field order parameter vanishes~\cite{nozieres1985bose}.
 To overcome this difficulty, in Ref.~\cite{PRL135.042701_4ywp-752m}, tripling fluctuations, which are analogous to pairing fluctuations in the BEC-BCS crossover, have been taken into account to see the microscopic physics of the crossover concerning the fermionic baryon formation, within the phase-shift representation of clustering fluctuations~\cite{Dashen:1969ep}.
 The spectral properties of tripling fluctuations across the density evolution have been studied in terms of the Green's function technique~\cite{PhysRevResearch.4.L012021,tajima2023density}.